PIP in DC Pedestrian Accidents

 • Funeral expenses up to $4,000 (if the accident results in death)

-PIP in DC Pedestrian AccidentKey Features of Personal Injury Protection
+Key Features of Personal Injury Protection

-• Covers medical expenses and lost wages: PIP will cover the cost of medical treatments you need after the accident, such as hospital bills, rehabilitation expenses, and prescription medications.
+• Covers medical expenses and lost wages: PIP will cover the medical treatments you need after the accident, such as hospital bills, rehabilitation expenses, and prescription medications.
 It can also cover a portion of your lost wages if you’re unable to work due to your accident injuries.

 • Limits on payouts: While PIP helps you get financial help quickly, it doesn’t cover everything.
 In DC, PIP benefits are capped at specific amounts for medical expenses, income loss, and funeral benefits.
 These limits may not fully cover all your damages, especially in serious accidents.

-• Non-Residents: Visitors to DC injured as pedestrians are generally covered under the striking vehicle’s PIP policy.>
+• Non-Residents: Visitors to DC injured as pedestrians are generally covered under the striking vehicle’s PIP policy.

 How to File for PIP Coverage as an Injured Pedestrian

-PIP in DC Pedestrian AccidentIf you’re injured as a pedestrian in a motor vehicle accident in DC, PIP coverage can help you get immediate financial relief.
+If you’re injured as a pedestrian in a motor vehicle accident in DC, PIP coverage can help you get immediate financial relief.
 Here’s how it works:

 • Receive compensation: Once your claim is approved, PIP will pay for your medical bills and a portion of your lost wages up to the policy limits.